Columbine (book): Reception

 Published by Twelve (Hachette Book Group) on April 6, 2009, Columbine debuted at number seven on the bestseller list for The New York Times in the United States.
 It peaked at number three, and spent eight weeks on the list.

-The book was very well received by critics, and by news media, which focused heavily on the dispelling of numerous Columbine myths, and also the extensive portrayal of the minds of the two killers.
+The book was very well received by critics, and by news media, which focused heavily on the dispelling of numerous Columbine myths, and the extensive exploration into the possible motives and the minds of the two killers.
 In The New York Observer, Stephen Amidon described Columbine as a "gripping study...
 To his credit, Mr. Cullen does not simply tear down Columbine's legends.
 He also convincingly explains what really sparked the murderous rage... disquieting... beautifully written."

 Several critics compared the book to In Cold Blood, including former Publishers Weekly Editor-In-Chief Sara Nelson, who reviewed it for The Daily Beast and called it "a riveting read, on a par with the greatest crime analysis from In Cold Blood or The Stranger Beside Me."
 A debate sprang up on the issue, with some critics concurring, and others arguing that Cullen's artistry fell short of Truman Capote's.

 Jennifer Senior, in The New York Times Book Review, resisted the Capote comparison, but offered high praise.
 She observed that: "Had Dave Cullen capitulated to cliché while writing ‘Columbine’, he would have started his tale 48 hours before Eric Harris and Dylan Klebold's notorious killing spree, stopped the frame just before they fired their guns, and then spooled back to the very beginning, with the promise of trying to explain how the two boys got to this twisted pass.
 But he doesn't.
 As Cullen eventually writes, ‘there had been no trigger’ — at least none that would be satisfying to horrified outsiders, grieving parents or anyone in between.
 Eric Harris was a psychopath, simple as that.
 Dylan Klebold was a suicidally depressed kid who yoked his fate to a sadist.
 Instead, what intrigues the author are perceptions and misperceptions: how difficult a shooting spree is to untangle; how readily mass tragedies lend themselves to misinformation and mythologizing; how psychopaths can excel at the big con...
 Yet what's amazing is how much of Cullen's book still comes as a surprise.
 I expected a story about misfits exacting vengeance, because that was my memory of the media consensus — Columbine, right, wasn't there something going on there between goths and jocks?
 In fact, Harris and Klebold were killing completely at random that day.
 Their victims weren't the intended targets at all; the entire school was."